extremq/punity/README.md

 This way of handlind entities makes it so when disabling or destroying an entity, you also destroy all their children entities.
 Think of how deleting a folder deletes every subfolder.

-You can easily disable and enable the player without needing to disable their sword, their arms, hats, etc. since eveything is a child of the player.
+You can easily disable and enable the player_normal without needing to disable their sword, their arms, hats, etc. since eveything is a child of the player_normal.

 Each entity also has a component.
 Components simply extend an entity's behaviour.
 You could make a Sprite component which attaches a sprite to the entity, so it can be rendered on the screen, or you could add a BoxCollider component, so you make it have a rectangular hitbox.